diegobonilla98/Deep-Mouse-Hand-Pose-Estimation/README.md

 Mouse controller based on hand pose estimation

-To test it make sure your hand is clear and facing the webcam.
+To test it make sure your hand is clear and facing the webcam (otherwise it won't start).
 Leave your index finger pointing up.

 ## Actual Features: